How you begin matters. Better beginnings lead to better outcomes.

 - Retail stores with pre-opening huddles to create energized focus and fantastic service

-- Leaders with remote teams calling and checking in with each team member at the beginning of the day
+- Leaders with remote teams call and check in with each team member at the beginning of the day

 - Use of technology for virtual connection and early morning inspiration